evanhadam/ukutuner/README.md

 numpy, pyAudio

 ## What's next?
-I'm working on making a UI that visualizes how far the note is from where you want it to be so you don't have to look at the command line is all day.
+I'm working on making a UI with PyGUI that visualizes how far the note is from where you want it to be so you don't have to look at the command line is all day.
 Also, this will be turned into an object that can perform several functions(general tuning, watching for one note, adjusting NOTE_MIN and NOTE_MAX for guitars, bass, banjo, etc.) and pushed as a module on PyPi so you can insert a tuner within your app!